CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "price" : 500,        // Used when bartering with NPC's
 "name" : "birdshot",  // In-game name displayed "symbol" : "=",       // ASCII character used in-game
-"color" : "red",      // ASCII character colour "description" : "Weak shotgun ammunition.
+"color" : "red",      // ASCII character color "description" : "Weak shotgun ammunition.
 Designed for hunting birds and other small game, its applications in combat are very limited.", // In-game description
 "material" : "plastic", // Material types.
 See materials.json for possible options "volume" : 2,         // Volume, measured in 1/4 liters
-"weight" : 34,        // Weight, measuted in grams
+"weight" : 34,        // Weight, measured in grams
 "bashing" : 1,        // Bashing damage caused by using it as a melee weapon "cutting" : 0,        // Cutting damage caused by using it as a melee weapon "to_hit" : 0,         // To-hit bonus if using it as a melee weapon